dominique-unruh/stuff/doc/db_format.md

 * `photos` (list of strings, optional): The photos of the item (first one is the main photo) (`item.photos`)
   * Each entry is an extended URL (see below).
   * If the URL is local (see below), it must reference to an existing file in the `files/` directory with the right id.
-  * Must be nonempty (if there are no photos, this tag is omitted)
 * `codes` (list of strings, optional, not implemented):
   QR or barcodes associated with this item.
   * Each barcode is represented by a string
   * UTF-8 is used to encode non-ASCII strings (if the barcode format supports this)
   * Binary QR-codes are encoded as base64.
-  * Must be nonempty (if there are no tags, this tag is omitted)
 * `files` (list of strings, optional, not implemented):
   Additional attached files (e.g., manuals).
 The same conditions as with `photos` apply.
-* `links` (list of strings, optional, not implemented): Links to the web with further information (e.g., product pages)
+* `links` (list of strings, optional, not implemented):
+  Links to the web with further information (e.g., product pages)
+* `keywords` (list of strings, optional, not implemented):
+  Arbitrary keywords (plaintext strings), particularly for full text search

+For all fields that are lists of something (e.g., `photos`, `links`), empty lists are disallowed.
+(But the whole field can be omitted if it is optional.)

 ### Extended URLs